How Much Home Insurance is Enough

 Consider whether you should have more coverage for personal property (contents) than your policy provides.
 Personal property coverage is usually 70% of the coverage limit for the structure.
 Your limit may be lower than 70%.
 Supplemental protection is available for a small additional premium.

 Inventory your home.
 Prepare an inventory of personal property items, update it periodically, and keep it in a safe place outside your home, such as a safe deposit box at your bank.
 It will save you hours of time trying to list everything damaged or destroyed if you need to make a claim.
 It will also help ensure you don’t forget some items.
-We here at The Miller Insurance Agency can advise you on ways to simplify the job of preparing a personal property inventory such as videotaping each room with descriptive information on the sound track.
+The Miller Insurance Agency can advise you on ways to simplify the job of preparing a personal property inventory such as videotaping each room with descriptive information on the sound track.